swcarpentry/python-novice-inflammation/episodes/03-matplotlib.md

 - "Plot simple graphs from data."
 - "Group several graphs in a single figure."
 keypoints:
-- "Use the `pyplot` library from `matplotlib` for creating simple visualizations."
+- "Use the `pyplot` module from the `matplotlib` library for creating simple visualizations."
 ---

 ## Visualizing data